Tajikistan says four tourists killed by car in possible terrorist act

 Some Tajik Islamists then joined a coalition government but in 2015 the state outlawed their political party, accusing its leaders of being behind a failed coup, a charge they deny.

-Thousands of people from the predominantly Muslim region have joined Islamic State and several men were detained last year over a bombing of the metro in Russia’s St Petersburg, and over truck attacks in New York and Stockholm.
+Thousands of people from the mainly Muslim region have joined Islamic State militants in recent years.
+Several men from Central Asia were detained last year over a bombing of the metro in Russia’s St Petersburg, and over truck attacks in New York and Stockholm.

 Reporting by Nazarali Pirnazarov; writing by Olzhas Auyezov; Editing by Mark Heinrich